One of the most beautiful and regularly visited attractions on the island is Filerimos in Rhodes with its Mountain and Monastery!

 I think the history is amazing, the setting is beautiful and there is a lot to learn.

-I never walk away form Filerimos Mountain with disappointment.
-I will admit though, you will have a better and more meaningful experience if you put on your walking shoes and take the winding road up to the top on foot.
+Admittedly, a more meaningful and enjoyable experience awaits those who put on their walking shoes and take the winding road to the top on foot.

 You will appreciate the Monastery and the Path To The Cross all the much more if you have worked for it 🙂